monsterlane/codeigniter3-cinder/README.md

 * [RequireCSS] - A RequireJS CSS loader plugin to allow CSS requires and optimization
 * [doT.js] - The fastest + concise javascript template engine for nodejs and browsers.
 Partials, custom delimiters and more.
 * [jclass] - Advanced but lightweight and fast Javascript inheritance model providing class members and prototype conversion.
+* [Grunt] - In one word: automation.
+The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.

 ### Installation